tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 On line 49 we keep count of the number of times a variant of a species, as defined by the full organism name, has been observed.
-In this instance we use the ``get()`` method to get the number of times the variant has been observed already and then we add 1 to it.
+In this instance we use the ``get()`` method to get the number of times the variant has been observed previously and then we add 1 to it.
 If the variant has never been observed previously it will not be in the dictionary and the ``variant_dict.get(variant_name, 0)`` method call will return 0 (the default value specified).

-Line 50 creates/updates the nested data structure by adding the ``variant_dict`` dictionary to the ``summary`` dictionary.
+Line 50 updates the top level dictionary by adding the ``variant_dict`` dictionary to the ``summary`` dictionary.

 Let's see if it the implementation works as expected.